erikyo/gettext-merger/README.md

 console.log(blockSet.toStr())

-// Add an array of blocks to the set const block2 = new Block('msgid "another example"') blockSet.addArray([block2])
+// Add an array of blocks to the set const block2 = new BlockType('msgid "another example"') blockSet.addArray([block2])

 // Output the JSON representation of the set